-EU-funded Projects
+EU Projects

+For many years now, the EPA has been involved in different projects funded by the EU.
 For the EPA these projects are an excellent opportunity to collaborate with key stakeholders, share our knowledge and learn from others.
 With our expertise in many different fields, the EPA is a valuable partner and consortium member and with growing experience the EPA established a network of partnerships in the field of research and (mental) health on EU-level.
 Find an overview of our partners on the dedicated Partners page.

 psypal Project (2024 – 2027)